Israel Adesanya MMA Record: 'Last Stylebender' Boasts 7 UFC Title Wins

 Another two successful title defences came against Jared Cannonier and Robert Whittaker respectively, before fighting former kickboxing nemesis Alex Pereira.
 ‘Poatan’ shocked the world by knocking Adesanya out in the fifth round of their fight at UFC 281, snatching the UFC Middleweight Title from Adesanya and handing him just the second defeat of his entire career.

+However, Adesanya then lost his belt once again last time out againat Sean Strickland in the main event at UFC 293 in Sydney, Australia.
+Now, Adesanya will begin his quest at becoming a three-time UFC Middleweight king, looking to defeat Strickland in a rematch in 2024 if given the opportunity.

 That takes us up to now in the career of Israel Adesanya.
-There is no doubt that ‘Izzy’ is the single best 185-pounder in the world, bar none.
+There is no doubt that ‘Izzy’ is one of the best 185-pound fighters in the world.
 Not only that, but he is always in remarkable fights and is undoubtedly the most entertaining fighter at middleweight.

 The list of names the 34-year-old has defeated is simply incredible.
 Alex Pereira, Anderson Silva, Robert Whittaker and Yoel Romero are just some of the stellar names Adesanya has defeated in his illustrious career to date.